wasmer-examples/astro-wasmer-starter/README.md

 npm run dev
 ```

-### Run with Wasmer

-You can run the Astro template easily using Wasmer:
+You can also run the Astro template easily using Wasmer:

 ```bash
 wasmer run wasmer-tests/wasmer-edge-astro-sample --net -- --port 3000